constverum/ProxyBroker/README.rst

               As a source of proxies can be specified raw data.
 In this case, search on the sites with a proxy does not happen.
 By default is empy.
           *types*
               The list of types (protocols) which must be checked.
               Use a tuple if you want to specify the levels of anonymity: (Type, AnonLvl).
               By default, checks are enabled for all types at all levels of anonymity.
-..
-Dict where the key - the type (protocol) of proxy, and the value - a string or a list of the levels of anonymity.
           *countries*
               List of ISO country codes, which must be located proxies.
           *limit*